dellacraft/dellacraft/docs/shell/ssh_config_tips.md

 ## ✅ Quick Recap

 - Define multiple keys in ~/.ssh/config
-- Use a custom Host alias (like github-work)
+- Enable macOS Keychain support (UseKeychain yes)
-- Point your repo’s remote to git@<alias>:user/repo.git
+- Add keys with ssh-add --apple-use-keychain
-- Test with ssh -T
+- Use custom Host aliases per GitHub account

 > 💬 This note is meant for quick recall —
 > no overthinking, just enough to fix the “Wait, how did I do that again?” moments.